Propranolol for the Treatment of Kaposi Sarcoma in Adults

 - • Biopsy proven Kaposi Sarcoma that is measurable with a millimeter ruler.
 Patients presenting for both front-line therapy and subsequent-line therapy will be considered.

-- • Must have two lesions greater or equal to 4 x 4 mm that are accessible for 3-mm punch biopsy.
+- • Must have two lesions greater than or equal to 4 mm x 4 mm, or one lesion greater than or equal to 8 mm x 8 mm, that are accessible for 4-mm punch biopsy.
+The patient must have at least 5 more lesions in addition to the lesion(s) being biopsied.

 - • At least 18 years of age.